On infinitely generated homology of Torelli groups: Spectral sequence

-In this section we recall some standard facts on the Cartan--Leray spectral sequence, see~\cite{Bro82} for details.
-Usually, the Cartan--Leray spectral sequence is written for a cellular action of a group~$G$ on a CW-complex~$X$.
+In this section we recall some standard facts on a spectral sequence associated with a cellular action of a group on a CW complex~$X$.
+In fact, there are two spectral sequences associated with such an action.
+In~\cite[Section~VII.7]{Bro82}, they are referred to as the \textit{first} and the \textit{second} spectral sequences.
+We are interested in the \textit{second} spectral sequence in terminology of~\cite{Bro82}.
+Usually, this spectral sequence is written for a cellular action of a group~$G$ on a CW complex~$X$.
 However, we need to consider the following more general purely algebraic situation.

 Let $G$ be a group.
 Let $(C_*,\partial)$ be a chain complex of left $G$-modules satisfying the following conditions: \begin{enumerate} \item $C_k=0$ for $k<0$, \item every $C_k$ is a free abelian group with a fixed basis~$\CE_k$, \item $G$ acts on~$C_k$ by permutations of elements of~$\CE_k$, i.\,e., $g\sigma\in\CE_k$ for all $g\in G$ and all $\sigma\in\CE_k$. \end{enumerate}